gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 Now we can run this populator each time we change our database and have our database populated.

 We can have as many populators as we like.
-For example, we can have a simple for development, one strict for testing, one randomized and real world for presentations, ... you get the point.
+For example, we can have a simple for development, one strict for testing and one randomized with real world data for presentations.
 Don't let your database be empty ever again!

 ### Custom code